2023 Most Popular Online Visual & Performing Arts Schools in the Great Lakes Region

 Read full report on Visual & Performing Arts at Columbus State Community College

 You’ll join some of the best and brightest minds around you if you attend DSDT.
 The school came in at #2 on this year’s Most Popular Online Visual & Performing Arts Schools in the Great Lakes Region list.
-Located in the city of Detroit, DSDT is a private for-profit school with a fairly small student population.
+Located in the large city of Detroit, DSDT is a private for-profit school with a small student population.

 After completing their degree, visual and performing arts graduates from The Modern College of Design carry an average student debtload of $5,500.
 The average monthly payment of a loan this size is about $279, assuming that the borrower is on a 10-year repayment plan.

 The excellent online programs at Gateway Technical College helped the school earn the #4 place on this year’s ranking of the best visual and performing arts schools in the Great Lakes Region .
-Located in the suburb of Kenosha, Gateway Technical College is a public college with a medium-sized student population.
+Located in the medium-sized suburb of Kenosha, Gateway Technical College is a public college with a moderately-sized student population.

 Visual & Performing Arts majors at Gateway Technical College take out an average of $14,333 in student loans while working on their egree.

 You’ll join some of the best and brightest minds around you if you attend Northcentral Technical College.
 The school came in at #5 on this year’s Most Popular Online Visual & Performing Arts Schools in the Great Lakes Region list.
-Located in the city of Wausau, North Central Technical College is a public college with a moderately-sized student population.
+Located in the small city of Wausau, North Central Technical College is a public school with a moderately-sized student population.

 Read full report on Visual & Performing Arts at Northcentral Technical College